MatthewAndreTaylor/Generative-SVG/README.md

 <img src="https://github.com/user-attachments/assets/a0ff91dc-6e19-4c23-bbf2-9fa8a2a9bfd4" alt="Diagram illustration" width="400"/>

+<small><span>The diagram made above shows how we think using a quantized representation may be a good approach to the problem</span></small>

-This problem presents some interesting technical challenges, which include:
+This problem presents interesting technical challenges, which include:

 - Representing a sketch in a way that it can be understood by machine learning models.
 - Ensuring the quality of the training data.
-- Handling the ambiguity in human sketches, which can differ greatly in style and completeness.
+- Addressing uncertainty of style and fidelity in human sketches.
-- Creating models that generalize across different object categories and drawing techniques.
+- Creating models that generalize to drawing techniques and object types.
 - Dealing with class imbalances and sparsity in the chosen datasets.
 - Evaluating the semantic accuracy of generated SVG sketches, not just their visual similarity.

 The reason that we chose the datasets above is because they are diverse, relevant, and accessible.
 We think they will work well for generative SVG modeling.
 Each dataset contains a large number of hand-drawn sketches in vector formats, providing a rich source of training data.
 They cover a wide range of object categories and drawing styles, which we think will improve model robustness and generalization.
-Additionally, these datasets are well documented, used in other academic research, and available under permissive licenses.
-This makes them useful for both experimentation and reproducible results.
+Last, these datasets are well documented, used in other academic research, and available under permissive licenses.

 ## Dataset Access